AD

 The Project Coordinator highlighted that HYPREP is concurrently addressing every facet of the UNEP recommendations while enhancing global understanding of environmental remediation and restoration.
 This encompasses groundbreaking research that aligns with national goals for food security and plastic reduction, including the implementation of biodegradable “growcoons” bags for mangrove planting as an alternative to traditional plastics.

 In collaboration with an Indian biotechnology company, the initiative has identified advantageous microbes indigenous to Ogoni to create a biofertilizer solution.
 Field trials have shown notable increases in crop production on sites that were previously remediated.
-Professor Zabbey emphasized that a project of this scale must enhance scientific knowledge, stating, “We cannot engage in a project of such magnitude without aiding in the global advancement of remediation science.”
+Professor Zabbey emphasised that a project of this scale must enhance scientific knowledge, stating, “We cannot engage in a project of such magnitude without aiding in the global advancement of remediation science.”

 Engineer Ehioze Igbinomwanhia, the representative of Renaissance Africa Energy Company/Joint Venture in HYPREP, voiced assurance that the senior-level visit would boost the pace of implementation.
 He reaffirmed Renaissance’s complete dedication to aiding the Ogoni cleanup initiative and appreciated the show of solid federal support.